 Use as your company’s address

 Your business will need to provide an address while trading.
 Whether this is on invoices, at the bottom of your email or website, given to Companies House when registering your business, or anywhere else - there will be a time when an address is needed.

-If your company does not have a UK address, you don’t wish to use your home address, or you’re moving from the office, a virtual address will offer everything you need, such as:
+If your company does not have a UK address or you don’t wish to use your home address, a PO Box can be used in several ways:

 - Correspondence address - for all business correspondence

 - Sole trader address - to use when you need to provide an address

 However, there are a few restrictions on PO Boxes for business use.
 The following aren't available on PO Box plans as they require a physical address.
 If you need any of the following, our business address service can be used instead.